-Fall 2002 Spring 2003 Summer 2003 Refunds if Dropping a Course but Remaining Enrolled in Other Courses Last day to withdraw for a 100% refund September 4 January 29 June 6 Last day to withdraw for a 50% refund September 6 January 31 N/A Last day to withdraw for a 25% refund September 13 February 7 N/A Withdrawal Refunds if Dropping All Courses for which Enrolled Last day to withdraw for a 100% refund August 16 January 10 May 30 Last day to withdraw for a 80% refund August 23 January 17 June 4 Last day to withdraw for a 70% refund August 30 January 24 N/A Last day to withdraw for a 50% refund September 6 January 31 June 6 Last day to withdraw for a 25% refund September 13 February 7 N/A Graduation Deadlines Last day to file Intent to Graduate September 27 February 6 June 6 Recommended deadline to submit thesis, dissertation, or October 25 April 11 July 3 protessional report to Graduate Committee.
-This date may vary by department.
-Therefore, you should verify requirements with your major professor.
-Last day for degree candidates to complete all requirements for graduation ■ File thesis, dissertation, or professional report with the School of Public Health Office of Admissions and Student Services November 27 April 28 July 25 Pay all graduation fees Remove grades of I in all courses required for degree Commencement May 17, 2003 May 17, 2003 May 15, 2004 Holidays/Special Events Memorial Day May 26 Independence Day July 4 Labor Day September 2 · Thanksgiving Break November 28-29 Winter Break begins December 13 Winter Break ends January 13 Martin Luther King, Jr. Day January 20 Spring Break March 10-14 Career Fair April 10 Awards Banquet April 18 Public Health Practice Poster Session November 19 April 22 Other Deadlines Semester Mid-Point Date October 15 March 17 July 1 Semester 60% Complete Date October 25 March 27 July 8
+Refunds for Dropping a Course Fall 2003 Spring 2004 Summer 2004 Note: This applies if you drop a course(s) yet remain enrolled in at least one course.
+Last day to withdraw for a 100% refund September 3 January 27 June 4 Last day to withdraw for a 50% refund September 9 February 3 N/A Last day to withdraw for a 25% refund September 16 February 10 N/A Withdrawal Refunds Note: This applies if you drop all courses and are not enrolled in any other courses.
+Last day to withdraw for a 100% refund August 15 January 9 May 28 Last day to withdraw for a 80% refund August 22 January 16 June 3 Last day to withdraw for a 70% refund August 29 January 23 N/A Last day to withdraw for a 50% refund September 5 January 30 June 7 Last day to withdraw for a 25% refund September 12 February 6 N/A Graduation Deadlines Last day to file Intent to Graduate September 15 February 9 June 15 Last day to defend/present thesis, dissertation, or professional report to Graduate Committee and submit a draft to the Student Services Office for format review.
+October 31 April 2 June 25 Last day for degree candidates to complete all requirements for graduation November 21 April 23 July 16 File signed copies of thesis, dissertation, or professional report with the School of Public Health Office of Admissions and Student Services.
+Pay all graduation fees and forms Remove grades of I in all courses required for degree.
+Commencement May 15, 2004 May 15, 2004 May 14, 2005

+Holidays/Special Events Fall 2003 Spring 2004 Summer 2004

+Memorial Day May 31

+Independence Day July 4

+Labor Day September 1

+Thanksgiving Break November 27-28

+Winter Break begins December 12

+Winter Break ends January 12

+Martin Luther King, Jr. Day January 19

+Spring Break March 15-19

+Career Fair November 5

+Awards Banquet April 16

+Public Health Practice Poster Sessions November 25 April 20 July 6

+Public Health Week April 5-9